nilesar/flask-tts-backend/README.md

 # 🔊 Flask TTS Backend

 **Flask TTS Backend** is a simple, lightweight Text-to-Speech API built using Python and Flask.
 It allows users to send text input in multiple languages and receive natural-sounding speech audio in return.
-This project is my **contribution to the Information Retrieval (IR) Lab(IIT)BHUVARANASI**, in their kids_magazine Android-Application.
+This project is my **contribution to the Information Retrieval (IR) Lab,IIT(BHU)VARANASI**, in their kids_magazine Android-Application.

 ---